 Berlin Marathon 2019 course

-The Berlin Marathon attracts runners from around the world because of it’s great flat and fast course.
+The Berlin Marathon attracts runners from around the world because of it’s a great flat and fast course.
 Looking at the Berlin Marathon map you’ll see that the 26.2 miles loop through the historic city of Berlin is more of a fun sightseeing tour for the runners.
-Okay you’ll have to run it but it is still one of the most exciting routes for a marathon because there is so much to see.
-The crowds are out there and cheering but from my experience nothing compared to the NYC Marathon.
+Okay, you’ll have to run it but it is still one of the most exciting routes for a marathon because there is so much to see.
+The crowds are out there and cheering but from my experience, nothing compared to the NYC Marathon.

 The Berlin Marathon 2018 course takes you along the main sights of Berlin such as the Reichstag, the Siegessäule, Berliner Dom, Brandenburg and Potsdamer Platz in a big loop through the entire city.
 The finish through the Brandenburger Gate is magical and something you won’t forget.